Vitamin C and Iron: Can You Take Them Together?

 What should I do if I accidentally combined vitamin c with iron?

-Usually, nothing bad will happen because this combination is generally helpful, not harmful.
+Usually nothing bad will happen, because this combination is generally helpful, not harmful.
 Just monitor for expected iron side effects like nausea or constipation, and seek help right away if a child may have swallowed iron.

 Are there alternatives if I cannot tolerate vitamin c or citrus juice?

 Yes.
 You can take iron with a small amount of food and focus on avoiding blockers like calcium, tea, coffee, and antacids around the dose.
-Vitamin-c-rich foods such as strawberries or bell peppers may also be gentler than acidic juice for some people.
+Vitamin-c-rich foods such as strawberries or bell peppers may be gentler than acidic juice for some people.

 Who is most likely to benefit from taking vitamin c with iron?

 People with iron deficiency, iron deficiency anemia, heavy menstrual bleeding, pregnancy, vegetarian or vegan diets, or low dietary iron intake may benefit the most.
-It can also help when iron is being taken with meals that contain absorption inhibitors such as grains or legumes.
+It can also help when iron is taken with meals that contain absorption inhibitors such as grains or legumes.

 How long should I wait between iron and calcium or antacids?